Allan Jordan

-Allan Holder Jordan (1898-1982) was an Australian painter, designer, printmaker and teacher.
+Allan Holder Jordan (1898–1982) was an Australian painter, designer, printmaker and teacher.

 Early life

-Allan Jordon was born in 1898 in Elsternwick, the son of Sandhurst-born customs agent James Olver Jordan and Maud Ethel (née Alleyne) who married in 1897.
+Allan Jordon was born in 1898 in Elsternwick, the son of Sandhurst-born customs agent James Oliver Jordan and Maud Ethel (née Alleyne) who married in 1897.

-Living in Malvern, Allan Jordan's interest at age sixteen was in amateur photography, on the subject of which he contributed three articles, with concise diagrams, to The Australasian Photo-Review, one in the 15 January 1916 edition about making "Photographic Bookplates," another on building a home darkroom in a bathroom, and one instructing how to use a camera as a solar enlarger.
+Living in Malvern, Jordan's interest at age sixteen was in amateur photography, on the subject of which he contributed three articles, with concise diagrams, to The Australasian Photo-Review, one in the 15 January 1916 edition about making "Photographic Bookplates," another on building a home darkroom in a bathroom, and one instructing how to use a camera as a solar enlarger.
 His photographs featured in the magazine, and he was also awarded prizes in the A P-R competitions.

 Career

-Jordan studied at Swinburne Technical College from 1915–1919.
+Jordan studied at Swinburne Technical College from 1915 to 1919.

 Printmaker

 He worked mainly in woodcuts and wood engraving and was an influential teacher in printmaking and book arts in Australia.
 His oeuvre numbers sixty graphic prints, twenty designed and illustrated small books and seventy-one bookplates, as well as drawings, paintings, pastels and small mosaics, a body of work noted by Robert Littlewood "for its consistent quality of design and draftsmanship combined with the expert manner in which the works have been created."

 Littlewood identifies "three notable areas of interest in Jordan's creative effort: linocuts and colour woodcuts in the 1930s; book design and illustration in the 1940s; and bookplate design for two decades from 1939 until 1958."
-Jordan exhibited in group shows through the 1930s, and less frequenlty in subsequent years.
+Jordan exhibited in group shows through the 1930s, and less frequently in subsequent years.